Financial services firm reveals solutions for startups and SMEs

-The Finance and Leasing Association recently reported that its members provided £110 billion of new finance to UK businesses and households with over £30 billion of finance provided to the private and public sector.
-This financing accounted for almost 32% of UK investment in machinery, equipment and purchased software in the UK.
+The Finance and Leasing Association recently reported that its members provided £30bn of new finance to UK private and public sector businesses, and almost 32% of UK investment was in machinery, equipment and software.

 Despite these impressive numbers, many small business owners are still unaware of the benefits that a well-structured asset finance facility can bring to their business.
-The route to finance is still, for many, through traditional channels, when considering investing in new equipment.
-As mainstream sources move further away from the traditional overdraft facility, it is now more likely that any headroom in the overdraft facility will be used to pay overheads and suppliers rather than be tied up in capital equipment.
+The route to finance is still, for many, through traditional channels.

 A key benefit of asset finance is that it offers an effective solution to this problem by spreading the cost of an asset over its useful working life.
 A well-structured hire purchase or leasing facility gives a business access to the vehicles, machinery or technology solutions they need without compromising cash flow.